 PDT obtained a Harbour Revision Order (HRO) for the NGCT in April 2008.
 The HRO, which came into force on 8 May 2008 for a period of 10 years, gave powers to dredge for the construction and maintenance of the NGCT development (see Section 4.1).
-A marine licence will be required for the construction works and the disposal of dredged material to offshore disposal sites.
-PDT submitted a marine licence application for the proposed NGCT in February 2020; the application is still being determined.

 PDT submitted an application to the MMO in January 2018 to extend the end date of the 2008 HRO for an addition 10 years.
 The MMO granted the extension and, therefore, the expiry date of the HRO is 7 May 2028.